 Human health and disease

-The Human health and disease degree brings to life the fascinating connections between structure and function in the human body.
-It explores the health and disease continuum in depth, including teaching on how medical therapies act to treat or even prevent disease.
-For example, understanding brain structure and biochemistry allows us to appreciate how neurones communicate and this in turn is helping biomedical researchers and clinicians to identify new and effective ways to treat and prevent diseases such as Alzheimer's Disease.
+It brings to life the fascinating connections between structure and function in the human body and explores the health and disease continuum in detail, including teaching on how medical therapies act to treat or even prevent disease.
+As an example, understanding brain structure and biochemistry allows us to appreciate how neurons communicate and this in turn is helping biomedical researchers and clinicians to identify new and effective ways to treat and prevent diseases such as dementia.

-The degree is structured around three main interconnecting themes namely; 1) Basic human biology 2) Applied biomedical science and 3) Transferable skills and TCD graduate attributes.
+The degree is structured around three main interconnecting themes, namely: 1) Basic human biology 2) Applied biomedical science and 3) Transferable skills and Trinity graduate attributes.

 You will study the structure and function of the human body from a ‘molecule to man’ perspective through lectures, tutorials and laboratory classes in cell biology, biochemistry, physiology and anatomy (including dissection).
 Modules based on critical thinking, problem-based learning, presentation skills and research and statistics will further contribute to the development of a core skill set, as outlined above.